drbap/magicuser-themes-for-vscode/README.md

 - Select it and click **Install** -> Set Theme

-## Supported Languages

-This theme collection was tested for the following languages:
-- C, C++, C#
-- Java
-- Python
-- PHP
-- HTML
-- CSS - SCSS
-- JavaScript / JSX
-- TypeScript

 ## Feedback

-If you have any issues and/or suggestions, please submit an issue.
-I will try to answer as soon as possible.
-Thanks.
+If you encounter any issues or have any suggestions, please submit an issue.
+I will do my best to respond as soon as possible.
+Thank you for your feedback!

 ## License and Acknowledgements